 Tensile load and compression are the mechanisms in which these tendons are subjected to greater forces.
 Common examples for when the tendons are exposed to compression are adducted positions – knee being across the midline of the body, such as standing with one hip hitched outwards, sitting with one leg over the top of the other, and, increased single-leg loading with the pelvis tilted laterally.
 An increase in tensile load can also be attributed to more single-leg loading, sudden increases in resistance training or activity.
 It could be something as unassuming as you have recently started couch-to-5km or you’ve been going for walks more regularly, which could correspond to a sudden load increase which these tendons cannot adapt to quick enough.

-Alongside this alternate day pattern, it is important to monitor the irritability of your symptoms and we recommend doing this with a numerical pain scale.
+Alongside this alternate day pattern explained above, it is important to monitor the irritability of your symptoms and we recommend doing this with a numerical pain scale.
 On a 0 – 10 scale – 0 being no pain & 10 being the most excruciating pain, we advise that your discomfort should not exceed 5/10 during the strengthening exercises and 24 hours after loading the tendons on the ‘off’ day in between.
 Tracking your symptoms with the useful scale will equip you with the skills to keep the tendon loaded to maintain strength whilst simultaneously controlling the irritation and adaptation effectively.

 At Pure Physiotherapy, our therapists will help find the right exercises and intensity to control your symptoms and develop the strength of the affected tendon.
 This will be done by closely monitoring your progress and making adjustments in your strengthening programme so that it elicits an optimal adaptation.